Axion gravitodynamics, Lense-Thirring effect, and gravitational waves: Effect on Gyroscope Precession

 This result highlights an important qualitative feature of the gravitational $\theta$ term, which was also found in Chern-Simons modified gravity in Ref.~\cite{Smith:2007jm}.
 The gravitomagnetic field has an additional component parallel to the vector $\hat{r}\times\vec\omega$.
 This toroidal component is absent in GR and appears as a consequence of the parity violation introduced by the topological terms in each case.
-However, quantitatively the two results differ significantly as we discuss below.